Rianto-RNT/rnt-computer-app/README.md

   * If user role = subscriber then redirect to user history page
   * If user role = admin then redirect to admin dashboard page
 - Redirect count down
-  * When user need to go to user history without login then rediret to login page
+  * When user need to go to user history or Checkout (etc) without login then rediret to login page
-  * show loading animation countdown when redirect
+  * show loading animation countdown when redirect in 5 second

 ## Articles